vpp0991/SellCollect-Tableau-Showcase/README.md

 - 🎯 **Structuring Problems:** Demonstrate how I structure my thoughts and approach problems
 - 📊 **Data Analytics Knowledge:** Ability to utilize 🐍 python and 🐼 pandas to clean and analyze data and the ability to create a Tableau dashboard
 - 🔥 **Providing Data-driven Insights:** Ability to dive into the root cause and provide actionable recommendations

+_Disclaimer: This portfolio is for illustrative purposes to showcase analytical skills.
+The content is not business advice.
+The contents of this portfolio are not associated with any current employer or former employer and is solely used as a personal page_